 5.3 Distillation/Redistillation

-All the distillation/redistillation columns, pipe joints, etc., shall be leak proof.
+All the distillation/redistillation columns, pipe joints, etc shall be leak proof.
 All the pipelines shall be of copper or stainless steel.
 In distillation plant, analyser columns and plates may be of stainless steel material whereas purifier and rectifier columns and plates should be of copper material or suitable non-toxic material.
 Inadequate thermal process might result in possible microbial hazard thus deviations can be observed which can lead to rejection of batch.

 5.4 Receiving Room